Explorer 38: Spacecraft

 The spacecraft was also equipped with one 136-MHz telemetry turnstile.
 The onboard experiments consisted of four step-frequency Ryle-Vonberg radiometers operating from 0.45 to 9.18-MHz, two multichannel total power radiometers operating from 0.2 to 5.4-MHz, one step frequency V-antenna impedance probe operating from 0.24 to 7.86-MHz, and one dipole antenna capacitance probe operating from 0.25 to 2.2-MHz.
 Explorer 38 was designed for a 12 months minimum operating lifetime.

 The spacecraft tape recorder performance began to deteriorate after 2 months in orbit.
 In spite of several cases of instrument malfunction, good data were obtained on all three antenna systems.
-The small satellite observed for months the "radio sky" in frequencies between 0.2 and 9.2-MHz, but it was subjected to the continuous radio interference coming from our planet, both natural (aurorae, thunderstorms) and artificial.
+The small satellite observed for months the "radio sky" in frequencies between 0.2 and 9.2-MHz, but it was subjected to the continuous radio interference coming from the Earth, both natural (aurorae, thunderstorms) and artificial.